Doodleboo/bot-fusion-analyzer/README.md

 # Changelog
 ## Version 2.4
 - **Intended transparency**: by adding this keyword to gallery posts, Fusion Bot won't reject a sprite that has semi transparent pixels
+- "Ignored" tier sprites will also come with a ping in the gallery, to warn when the filename is not correct
 - Support for the new egg sprite filename format (it's now 123_egg.png)
 - Tutorial Mode improvements and new sections
 - Basic AI detection and warnings